 Bayou Sauvage is one of the largest urban refuges in the country, and for migratory birds marks an important stop on their hemispheric travels.
 These wetlands provide wildlife habitat, a great place to connect with nature, and help to protect New Orleans from storms.

-Recycled Christmas trees are used to establish a wave break in open
+New Orleans' recycled Christmas trees are collected and used to establish a wave break in open

 ponds on the refuge.
 These tree jetties will create new productive marsh

-habitat by trapping sediment and building up a plantable structure which will eventually
+habitat by reducing erosion, trapping sediment, and building up a plantable structure which will eventually

 support native marsh grasses.